Request a Call

 This visualizes the trends and variations occurring with the code base, both as a whole in progress and over time until release.
 Code churn measures how many lines of code have been added, removed, or changed.

 While this metric may seem a little rudimentary, it provides a measure of code stability at different stages of development.
-You should expect the least stability in the early stages of development, and the most stability just before release, with the least churn.
+You should expect the least stability in the early stages of development and the most stability just before release and with the least churn.
 If your code is very unstable and the release date is approaching, sound the alarm.

 McCabe’s Cyclomatic Complexity